 You could live the Belle Epoque elegance first hand and stay at the Pyrgos of Mytilene boutique hotel.
 We went for a coffee in the lobby.
 We felt glamorous just being in the salon with the soaring, ultra-ornate ceiling.
 It’s the real thing- Maria, who invited us to her wonderful island, grew up next door – her mother used to come to dances here.

 Big, Bold Baroque-

 A house of worship that dominates the cityscape – like Notre Dame or the Blue Mosque – sets a grand tone.
 Mytilene’s skyline is defined by the dome of Agios Therapon cathedral.
-It was designed by Argyris Adalis– native to Lesvos, and a student of Ernst Ziller (the neo-Rennaissance Numismatic Museum in Athens, among many others).
+It was designed by Argyris Adalis– native to Lesvos, and a student of Ernst Ziller (architect of the neo-Rennaissance Numismatic Museum in Athens, among many other buildings).
 They both borrowed, and borrowed well.
 Agio Therapon, opened in 1935, has a grand baroque mood that- like the mansions- doesn’t speak of Greece specifically but of a cosmopolitan vibe of European capitals in general.